hartwigmedical/hmftools/sv-linx/README.md

     - log and write version file
     - exonic-exonic fusion were incorrectly calculating exact base phase
     - skip fusions which duplicate the first exon since has no splice acceptor
+ - 1.7
+     - new fusion prioritisation: 1. inframe, 2. chain not terminated for known fusions, 3.
+3’ partner biotype is protein_coding then 4.
+No exons skipped
+     - require 5' gene to have specific biotypes: protein_coding,retained_intron,processed_transcript,nonsense_mediated_decay,lincRNA
+     - RNA fusion matching use homology length to adjust position instead of interval offset
+     - RNA matching with DNA - fixed match type bug if only a GENE match found
+     - germline SV parsing and filtering from GRIDSS VCF - annotate assembly and gene overlaps or disruptions
+     - write fusion priority value to verbose output file
+     - optionally write all possible fusion combinations to verbose output, including for single-sample run